 Mobile Device Management applications can support a range of BYOD policy enforcement operations that accommodates – app inventory control, lifecycle management, data protection, device configuration and certificate distribution.

 The MDM applications deliver regular configuration of devices, generate accounts on self-service management platforms and install applications.
 BYOD policy should be characterized by a clear definition and proper enforcement.
 The BYOD policy should be able to manipulate security controls and incur the business rights to carry out alterations with the device.
-MDM would take an upper hand in extending control over BYOD devices and also creates management reports on the BYOD usage.
+MDM would take an upper hand in extending control over BYOD devices and also creates management security reporting on the BYOD usage.